Insider Guide: Best of Las Vegas

-This all-suite, modern boutique hotel feels designed for relaxation.
+This all-suite, modern boutique hotel is designed for relaxation.

 The hotel is known for its pet policy, welcoming critters less than 25 pounds.
 It hosts yappy hours the third Thursday of each month with cocktail specials, doggy goodie bags and appetizer specials.

 Rumor Hotel, 455 E. Harmon Ave., Las Vegas, NV 89169; +1 877 997 8667; from $42 per night

 More on CNN: Ultimate checklist for returning U.S. expats

 This high end, best of Las Vegas restaurant offers a warm and inviting atmosphere.